 Transfers in Quito or Guayaquil.

-On board we use reverse osmosis to produce fresh water.
-The water from the taps is perfectly safe to drink but to be 100% safe we recommend that our guests only drink the bottled water which is complimentary.Return to top of page
+Reverse osmosis is used in order to produce potable water.
+The water from the taps is perfectly safe to drink but guests are still provided complimentary reusable water bottles to refill from the water dispensers.Return to top of page

 December to May: 70ºF to 80ºF (21ºC to 26ºC)

 June to November: 65ºF to 75ºF (18ºC to 24ºC)Return to top of page